catalyst-cooperative/pudl/docs/install.rst

 business -- this is where the datastore will be located, and any outputs that are generated will end up.
 The script will also put a configuration file in your home directory, called ``.pudl.yml`` that records the location of this workspace and uses it by default in the future.
+If you run ``pudl_setup`` with no arguments, it assumes you want to use the current directory.

 The workspace is laid out like this: